engity-com/bifroest/docs/reference/configuration.md

 ## Properties

-<<property("auditlog", "Audit log", "auditlog.md")>>
+<<property("auditlog", array_ref("Audit log", "auditlog.md"))>>
-Defines how Bifröst records security-relevant actions in a separate audit log.
+Defines named audit logs that flows can use for security-relevant actions.
+If omitted or empty, it contains one disabled audit log named `default`.

 <<property("ssh", "SSH", "connection/ssh.md")>>
 Defines how the SSH connections itself will behave.